 Records and files held by the Authority cover two main areas: policy and administration files, and property files.
-This information can be viewed by members of the public upon application to the FOI Coordinator, Department of Housing, 99 Plain Street, East Perth WA 6004.
+This information can be viewed by members of the public upon application to the FOI Coordinator, Housing Authority, 99 Plain Street, East Perth WA 6004.

-During the 2013-14 reporting period, no applications were received for access to personal information under the Act.
+During the 2014-15 reporting period, no applications were received for access to personal information under the Act.